mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

-When decoding a MLSPlaintext into a pair (MLSMessageContent, MLSMessageAuth),
+When decoding a MLSPlaintext into a MLSMessageContentAuth,
 the application MUST check `membership_tag`, and MUST check that the
 MLSMessageAuth is valid.